Myth #1 Stevens Decoys were “factory” decoys.

 Books written by Joel Barber and William Mackey promoted the concept that Stevens made a “factory decoy”.
 It's totally understandable considering that Harvey, and later George, had promoted themselves as a “Manufacturer of Decoy Ducks”.

 Fact: Stevens Decoys were all handmade in a small woodshop.
 Stevens never used machinery to shape or duplicate decoys.
-Regardless of this clarification, Harvey Stevens is still recognized as the first decoy maker to produce decoys for a national market.
+Harvey Stevens is still recognized as the first decoy maker to produce decoys for a national market.
 That said, the "Factory" misnomer needs to go away.

 Myth #2.
 Humpbacks were early models.

 A once common misunderstanding about Stevens decoys is the so-called “early” humpback.
 However, nearly all the humpbacks are from the glasseye period beginning in the late 1880’s.
 The tackeye decoys are the early period, 1865 to the mid-1880’s.
-Fact: During the glasseye period, Stevens made two models of decoys: the standard decoy and the sleeper decoy.
+Fact: During the glasseye period, Stevens made two models of decoys: the standard decoy (some are stenciled as such) and the sleeper decoy (never having the "standard" portion of the stencil).
 Examining the Stevens decoy templates at the Shelburne Museum in Vermont, the teardrop shaped template used to make the humpback is labeled “sleeper” in Harvey’s handwriting.

 Myth #3.
 It’s difficult to tell the difference between Harvey’s decoys and George’s decoys.